NickLeko/PriorAuthorizationCopilot/PRD.md

 - Rules-first evaluation of payer-specific requirements
 - Explicit missingness handling (`NOT_DOCUMENTED`)
 - Invariant-based readiness determination
-- Optional **write-only** drafting of administrative justification letters
+- Write-only drafting of administrative justification letters
+  *(deterministic in v1.1; LLM-based drafting architecturally supported but intentionally disabled in the public demo)*
 - Full audit trail with evidence spans
 - Synthetic test suite and offline evaluation